itsjwala/backupper/README.md

 -------------------------------------------------

-It works by having ftp server on the phone(es file explorer, solid explorer..)
+It works by having ftp server on the phone(es file explorer, solid explorer..) and setting up requied configuration to start the backup.
+It is

 -------------------------------------------